fbpx

 How will this impact our environment and communities?

-Utah’s most significant contributor to air pollution is vehicle emissions, which cause PM2.5 Pollution throughout the Wasatch front.
-In Salt Lake Valley alone, residents experience an average of 40 days per year of pollutant levels exceeding the U.S National Ambient Air Quality Standards (NAAQS).
+Utah’s most significant contributor to air pollution is vehicle emissions, which cause PM2.5 pollution throughout the Wasatch Front.
+In Salt Lake Valley alone, residents experience an average of 40 days per year of pollutant levels exceeding the U.S. National Ambient Air Quality Standards (NAAQS) for fine particulate matter.
 This is due to weather-related events, topography, and emissions.

-Countless studies have shown evidence that the expansion of freeways and highways incentivizes car use and does not result in shorter driving commutes.
-Instead, the result is an increase in traffic and air pollution.
+Countless studies have shown that the expansion of freeways and highways incentivizes car use and does not result in shorter driving commutes.
+Instead, the result is an increase in traffic as well as air pollution.

 A typical passenger vehicle emits about 4.6 metric tons of carbon dioxide per year, which exacerbates the human and environmental consequences of global warming.
-These negative impacts include extreme heat waves and heat islands, drought, and more severe fire seasons in Utah and the west.
-These environmental and human impacts will only worsen unless we shift away from relying on passenger vehicles.
+These negative impacts include extreme heat waves and heat islands, drought, and more severe fire seasons in Utah and the West.
+These environmental and human impacts will only worsen unless we shift away from relying primarily on private passenger vehicles for transport.

 Facebook